ustwo/branded-interactions/README.md

 The prototype has been designed for fullscreen, landscape iPad use, but built (mostly) responsively to allow for more devices/variations down the line.

 #### How to use
+A stable public version is available at [bi.ustwo.com](http://bi.ustwo.com).

-You'll need a Mac with [Framer Studio](http://framerjs.com) and an iPad, both running on the same local network.
+To run the most recent version (this repository), you'll need a Mac with [Framer Studio](http://framerjs.com) and an iPad.
+These need to be running on the same local network.

 1. On your Mac, clone or download this project
 2. Drag the whole `branded-interactions.framer` folder onto the [Framer Studio](http://framerjs.com) app icon